Dermal Fillers Beverly Hills, CA

 Dr. Frankel was an investigator for the FDA clinical trials of Restylane and Juvederm and thus is one of the most experienced and knowledgeable injectors in the Dermal Fillers field.
-He commonly injects fillers to refine his surgical results and occasionally in lieu of surgery when appropriate.
+He commonly injects fillers to refine his surgical results and occasionally in lieu of cosmetic surgery when appropriate.

-Dermal fillers are FDA-approved gels that may be injected into the face.
-Physicians use them to treat fine lines and wrinkles and add volume to various parts of the face.
-Many people choose injectable fillers as an alternative to surgery, or in combination with other procedures to enhance their rejuvenation results.
-In fact, the term ‘dermal’ fillers is inaccurate since as these gels are injected at all levels of the tissues beneath the skin surface.
-Dr. Frankel can use fillers in an artful way to improve the shape of the jaw line, nose, cheeks, mouth, lips, and eyes.
+Dermal facial fillers are FDA-approved gels that may be injected into the face.
+Physicians use them to treat facial lines and wrinkles and restore lost facial volume to various parts of the face.
+Many people choose injectable fillers as an alternative to surgical procedures, or in combination with other cosmetic procedures to enhance their rejuvenation results.
+In fact, the term ‘dermal’ fillers is inaccurate since these gels are injected at all levels of the tissues beneath the skin surface.
+Board-certified plastic surgeon Dr. Frankel can use fillers in an artful way to improve the shape of the jawline, nose, cheeks, mouth, lips, and eyes and areas where there has been volume loss.

-We may use a topical anesthetic to numb the area if necessary, though often times the procedure causes little pain.
-Dr. Frankel prefers to inject patients when they are awake and seated upright and interacting with him.
-We prepare patients before hand and apply ice compresses immediately after the treatments.
+We may use a topical anesthetic to numb the area if necessary, though oftentimes the procedure causes little pain.
+Dr. Frankel prefers to inject patients at the target area of the face when they are awake and seated upright and interacting with him.
+We prepare patients beforehand and apply ice compresses immediately after the dermal filler treatment.

 Which Filler is best for me?

-When it comes to these injectables Dr. Frankel wants to emphasize that the patient should merely articulate what bothers you and what you are hoping to achieve, and leave the decisions of exactly what needs to be utilized up to him.
+When it comes to these injectables such as Restylane Refyne or any other hyaluronic acid-based filler, Dr. Frankel wants to emphasize that the patient should merely articulate what bothers you and what you are hoping to achieve, and leave the decisions of exactly what needs to be utilized up to him.
 Once he has decided on a plan of action, Dr. Frankel will discuss it with you.